Ratier: History

-General Charles de Gaulle, outfitted his presidential escort with Ratier motorcycles.
-While the L7 was considered an obsolete design, prompting French Gendarmerie to buy German made post war BMW's instead, the C6S was on par with the BMW R60 performance-wise, the only difference being the use of a flector (rubber coupling) instead of an univesal joint between gearbox and rear wheel transmission shaft.
+General Charles de Gaulle equipped his presidential escort with Ratier motorcycles.
+While the L7 was considered an obsolete design, prompting French Gendarmerie to buy German made post war BMW's instead, the C6S was on par with the BMW R60 performance-wise, the only difference being the use of a flector (rubber coupling) instead of a universal joint between gearbox and rear wheel transmission shaft.
 While there were indeed a few civilian customers most of the production was absorbed by police and army forces, much like the Danish Nimbus motorcycles.
 There were only 1,200 motorcycles produced after the government failed to renew its contract with the company.

 Today in Figeac, the company produces aircraft parts, in particular for Airbus.

 Timeline

 1904 : Ratier was created by the joiner, Paulin Ratier, in order to fabricate wooden plane-propellers.